Dugong: East Africa and South Asia

 In the late 1960s, herds of up to 500 dugongs were observed off the coast of East Africa and nearby islands.
 Current populations in this area are extremely small, numbering 50 and below, and it is thought likely they will become extinct.
 The eastern side of the Red Sea is home to large populations numbering in the hundreds, and similar populations are thought to exist on the western side.
 In the 1980s, it was estimated there could be as many as 4,000 dugongs in the Red Sea.
 Dugong populations in Madagascar are poorly studied, but due to widespread exploitation, it is thought they may have severely declined, with few surviving individuals.
 The resident population around Mayotte is thought to number just 10 individuals.
 In Mozambique, most of the remaining local populations are very small and the largest (about 120 individuals) occurs at Bazaruto Island, but they have become rare in historical habitats such as in Maputo Bay and on Inhaca Island.
 The Bazaruto Island population is possibly the last long-term viable population in East Africa, with only some of its core territory lying within protected waters.

 The East African population is genetically distinct from those of the Red Sea and those off Madagascar.
 In Tanzania, observations have recently increased around the Mafia Island Marine Park where a hunt was intended by fishermen but failed in 2009.
 In the Seychelles, dugongs had been regarded as extinct in the 18th century until a small number was discovered around the Aldabra Atoll.
 This population may belong to a different group than that distributed among the inner isles.
 Dugongs once thrived among the Chagos Archipelago and Sea Cow Island was named after the species, although the species no longer occurs in the region.

-There are less than 250 individuals scattered throughout Indian waters.
+There are fewer than 250 individuals scattered throughout Indian waters.
 A highly isolated breeding population exists in the Marine National Park, Gulf of Kutch, the only remaining population in western India.
 It is 1500 km from the population in the Persian Gulf, and 1700 km from the nearest population in India.
 Former populations in this area, centered on the Maldives and the Lakshadweep, are presumed to be extinct.
 A population exists in the Gulf of Mannar Marine National Park and the Palk Strait between India and Sri Lanka, but it is seriously depleted.
 Recoveries of seagrass beds along former ranges of dugongs, such as the Chilika Lake have been confirmed in recent years, raising hopes for re-colonizations of the species.
 The population around the Andaman and Nicobar Islands is known only from a few records, and although the population was large during British rule, it is now believed to be small and scattered.